Accidents and incidents involving the V-22 Osprey: August 2017

+An MV-22B Osprey assigned to the 31st Marine Expeditionary Unit, VMM-265, crashed in Shoalwater Bay, Australia on 5 August 2017, killing three Marines.
+The tiltrotor struck USS Green Bay and crashed into the sea shortly after taking off from amphibious assault ship USS Bonhomme Richard.
+Twenty-three personnel were recovered from the stricken aircraft, along with the three confirmed dead.

 September 2017

-On 28 September 2017, a V-22 Osprey operating in Syria as part of Operation Inherent Resolve was damaged beyond repair in a hard landing.
-Two people on board the aircraft were injured.2 Troops Injured in Non-Combat V-22 Crash in Syria Military.com The non–salvageable Osprey burned shortly after the crash.
+An MV-22B Osprey operating in Syria as part of Operation Inherent Resolve was damaged beyond repair in a hard landing on 28 September 2017.
+Two people on board the aircraft were injured.
+The non–salvageable Osprey burned shortly after the crash.

 March 2022

-On 18 March 2022, a U.S. Marine Corps MV-22B participating in military exercise Cold Response crashed in Gråtådalen, a valley in Beiarn, Norway.
-The aircraft was carrying a crew of four Marines.
-All four crew members were confirmed dead shortly after Norwegian authorities discovered the crash site.
+An MV-22B Osprey belonging to the 2nd Marine Aircraft Wing, VMM-261, while participating in NATO exercise Cold Response, crashed in Gråtådalen, a valley in Beiarn Municipality, Norway on 18 March 2022, killing all four Marines onboard.
+The crew were confirmed dead shortly after Norwegian authorities discovered the crash site.
 Investigators concluded that the causal factor of the crash was pilot error due to low altitude steep bank angle maneuvers exceeding the aircraft's normal operating envelope.
-Investigators note that an unauthorized personal GoPro recording device was found at the crash site and was in use at the time of the crash.
+Investigators noted that an unauthorized personal GoPro video camera was found at the crash site and was in use at the time of the crash.
 "Such devices are prohibited on grounds that they can incentivize risktaking and serve as a distraction; that may have been the case with Ghost 31," the report reads.

 June 2022

-An Osprey belonging to 3rd Marine Aircraft Wing crashed near Glamis, California on 8 June 2022, killing five Marines onboard.
-Initial reports erroneously claimed there was nuclear material on board the aircraft.Reyes, Jesus (Jun.
-8, 2022)."Military plane crashes in Imperial County; No nuclear material aboard aircraft".
-KESQ Among the fatalities was Captain John J. Sax, son of the former baseball major leaguer and LA Dodger Steve Sax.
+An MV-22B Osprey belonging to the 3rd Marine Aircraft Wing crashed near Glamis, California, on 8 June 2022, killing all five Marines onboard.
+Among the fatalities was Captain John J. Sax, son of the former Major League Baseball player and LA Dodger Steve Sax.
+The accident investigation determined that the crash was caused by a dual hard clutch engagement, which caused catastrophic malfunction of the aircraft's gearbox that lead to drive system failures.
+From 2010 to the time of the crash, there had been sixteen similar clutch issues on Marine Ospreys.
+Initial reports erroneously claimed that nuclear material were onboard the aircraft at the time of the crash.

+August 2023

+An MV-22B Osprey belonging to the 1st Marine Aircraft Wing, VMM-363 crashed on Melville Island, Australia on 27 August 2023, killing three Marines.
+The accident occurred while the aircraft was participating in "Predators Run 2023", a joint military exercise involving 2,500 personnel from Australia, the United States, Indonesia, the Philippines and Timor-Leste.
+The aircraft was carrying twenty-three U.S. Marines, of whom three were killed at the crash scene on the large island in the Timor Sea, 60 km north of Darwin, while another five were flown to a hospital in critical condition.